nojronatron/BF-BMX/README.md

 - Bib Statistics: An overall view of how many bib reports have been received, what bib numbers have been seen, etc.
 - Dropped Bibs: A listing of bib reports that appear to have 'DROP' in the action field.

+Review [BFBMX Reports README](./README-Reports.md) for more details on how to use the reporting service.

+## NEW - SQLite Database Support

+The BFBMX Server API now supports SQLite database storage of Bib Records.
+This allows for more robust data management and querying capabilities, enabling the generation of reports and statistics based on the collected Bib data.

+Review [BFBMX ServerApi README](./README-ServerAPI.md) for more details on Server API and SQLite database support.

 ## Project Status

 14-Jul-2025 Version 2.1.0: